d1manson/waveform/README.md

 bower install
 ```

 At this point you are going to need a way to run a localhost server.
-If you have python installed you can use:
+The easiest way is probably to install the special polymer server tool, polyserve:

 ```
-python -m SimpleHTTPServer
+npm install -g polyserve
 ```

-and then go to `localhost:8000\index_full.html` in Chrome.
-If you don't have python (and don't feel like installing it specially) then you can (I believe) do something similar using node - [see here](http://stackoverflow.com/a/8427954/2399799).
+You can then simply use the command `polyserve` from the root of the repository and go to `localhost:8000\index_full.html` in Chrome to view the app.

 During development I suggest using the `index_full.html` url, but when you're ready you can use the following command to build everything, which in this case basically just means concatenating files together in a specialised way:

 ```
+npm install -g vulcanize
 vulcanize index_full.html -o index.html --inline-scripts --strip-comments
 ```

-You can then just go to `localhost:8000` (i.e. without the `index_full.html`.
+You can then just go to `localhost:8000` (i.e. without the `index_full.html`).

 #### Application Structure